postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-with-monitors.md

 warning: false
 ---

 Postman Monitors provide a way to automatically run test scripts and perform other tests at regular intervals.
-When you [set up a collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/), you choose a collection with the requests and tests scripts you want to run, and you specify how frequently Postman should run the collection.
+When you [set up a collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/), you choose a collection with the requests and test scripts you want to run, and you specify how frequently Postman should run the collection.
 You'll be notified if a test fails, and all results are recorded on the [monitor's dashboard](/docs/monitoring-your-api/viewing-monitor-results/).

 Below are some ways you can use collection-based monitors to test your APIs and ensure they're functioning correctly.